 I started looking for ideas and thought, it would be so fun to use that apple moonshine I had in the fridge.
 I found a recipe that I could adapt, and went for it!

-I did all of the prep work and my hubby and oldest son did the grilling.
+The day of, I did all of the prep work and my hubby and our oldest son did the grilling.

 There is nothing better than a meal on the grill!

 Pork Grilling Recipes

 When done right, pork from the grill is outstanding.
 It’s tender and juicy and never dry.
 People complain that pork is dry, and I am here to tell you, that’s because you cooked it way too long.

 The misconception is that things like pork loins and pork chops need to be cooked to 160 degrees like ground pork does to be considered “done.”
 To get the best tasting, juicy, never dry pork chops and loins, the internal temperature should be 145 degrees F. Iowa Pork has a great read on Safe Internal Pork Temperature.